compositeurdigital/compositeurdigital.github.io/UX/fr/tutorials/createuniverse/index.md

 ## Prepare your environment

 1. Go to your Compositeur Digital UX application and switch to your application to Windowed mode.
-To do that simply drag your mouse to the top left corner and click on the square button as shown below
+To do that simply drag your mouse to the top right corner and click on the square button as shown below

 ![windowed](img/windowed.jpg)